open/close all folders

 - How Secret Avengers Vol 2 ends, with Bobbi's identity being called into question, her being missing and going on adventures with Bucky and Daisy, only for her to not appear in Bucky's new ongoing or in any other comics, not even Secret Avengers, has lead to a number of people getting pissed at her being Put on a Bus.
 Its not helped by the fact that Ales Kot has confirmed that he's got no plans to use her in either Winter Soldier or Secret Avengers, and that Marvel's Editor in Chief Axel Alonso has confirmed that they've not made plans for her anywhere else either.
 For reference, Alonso, when asked if we'd be seeing Wolverine's resurrection any time soon, confirmed that they've made plans for two years ahead with nothing in mind for Wolverine; if they've got things planned up to 2016, and nothing is planned for Bobbi, it looks like she won't be appearing on-panel, at least not in any major capacity, for quite some time.

 - Connected to the above, there's a similar issue her fanbase has brought up, concerning the lack of any solo outings for her.
 Despite over forty years of publication, positive reception to all of her appearances, and now her appearing regularly on TV, Bobbi has never had an ongoing, or even a miniseries, just dedicated to her.
+This is at least migated in 2015 where, following her appearances in Agents of SHIELD, she's now getting several action figures, a one-shot special, and now an ongoing following the success of said one-shot.

 - From her depiction in the MCU and Agents of SHIELD: